 21. Sustainable keychains and eco-friendly purse charms

-Skip the leather and plastics and choose other products that are fully sustainable.
+Skip the leather and plastics and choose other products that are fully sustainable in a keychain.
 Taking care of the planet now for your little one ensures the planet will be safe in their hands.

 22. Miniature succulents